Home Home

 Our next stop was the Old Stocks Hotel in Stow.
 The hotel was a great place to stay, although our room lacked a shower (picky?...yeah I know...but really a BATH?).
 Other than that the location was great and the dinning room was very good.

-The whole group having a great time
+The whole group

-Our next stop was Chipping Campden .
+Our next stop was Chipping Campden.
 Linda and I took off to St. James Church (there were a couple of things inside we wanted to see) and then into town for some lunch and shopping.
 Lucky of us, Jack and Jan found a really wonderful silver shop on the upper floor of a building off the main street not far from the center of town.
 We decided to go over to it and found a really nice solid silver thimble for Linda`s collection.

 After returning to Stow and retrieving our laundry (Gillian had made arrangements to have it cleaned for us) we and Jack and Jan decided dinner would be best at the hotel.
 We followed that up with a visit to the Roman well (above) in which water still flowed!

-The young volunteer in full costum
+The young volunteer in full costume

 Warwick Castle was unlike the other castles we had visited.
 Warwick had four demonstrations/presentations that helped bring the castle to life.